 Black gold you create I'm not speaking of the black gold that came bubbling up when Jed Clampett found oil while shooting at food.
 To make this black gold doesn't take millions of years under the pressure of the earth

 Growing Florida Vegetables

 Florida vegetables Maybe you are new to Florida and love to vegetable garden?
-Where you used to live, vegetable grew all summer and thrived, but you now live in Florida.
-Don't fret, Florida is a giant producer of commercial vegetable and there's no reason you can't grow them in your own garden
+Where you used to live, vegetables grew all summer and thrived, but you now live in Florida.
+Don't fret, Florida is a giant producer of commercial vegetables and there's no reason you can't grow them in your own garden

 4-H Leg: 50 Years of Giving Youth a Voice in Government